-The maximum scores in the dynamic events are:
+The maximum scores in the dynamic Acceleration c events are: 75 points

-Acceleration 75 points

 Skid Pad 50 points

 Autocross 150 points

 Engineering Excellence 100 points

 Endurance 300 points

-D1.1.1 During the Dynamic Events, the mechanical integrity of the vehicle must be maintained.

-675 points
+Total 675 points

+DI.I Vehicle Integrity and Disqualification

-D1.1.2 Any vehicle condition that could compromise vehicle integrity, or could compromise the track surface or could pose a potential hazard to participants, e.g. damaged suspension, brakes or steering components, fluid leaks, dragging bodywork, or lost or loose body panels, will be a valid reason for exclusion by the official until the problem is rectified.
+- D1.1.1 During Dynamic Events, the mechanical integrity of the vehicle must be maintained. - D1.1.2 Any vehicle condition that could compromise vehicle integrity or could compromise the track surface or could pose a potential hazard to participants, e.g. damaged suspension, brakes or steering components, fluid leaks, dragging bodywork, or lost or loose body panels, will be a valid reason for exclusion by the official until the problem is rectified.
 Note: If this happens during the Endurance Event, it means disqualification from the heat.